tlangan1/Life-Helper/README.md

 ## Self-Signed Certificates and Service Workers

 1. See [this](https://serviceworke.rs/) resource for all sorts of service worker implementations.
 Note that the UI design is a little weird and that the code associated with each of the `recipes` is accessible through the tiny links in the top right-hand corner.
 Also, if you click a code link that does not have code associated with it the interface does not inform you of that it just navigates to the page without the links which is really weird.

+## Service Workers:

+1. Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
+You can also do things like `Stop` it and `Unregister` it.
+Also available at the bottom of the service workers panel is a link to `See all registrations`.

 ## Multi User Considerations